 Nothing satisfies some appetites, But wild plants ease my hunger.
 Free of untoward desires, All things bring me pleasure Tattered robes warm frozen bones.
 I wander with deer for companions.
 I sing to myself like a crazy man And children sing along.

 Ryōkan was known for enjoying the simple things in life, like playing ball with the children of the local villages.
 And in this poem, he adds a little bit of humor as he calls himself a “crazy man.”

 As he got older, Ryōkan loosened his grip on this aesthetic lifestyle and began enjoying the company of others.
 In the following poem, he seems to be inviting the villagers to join him in a celebration of the natural world.

 If it takes your fancy, Come and witness at my home, In the plum bushes, Spring warblers hopping giddily: Spraying blossoms everywhere.

-Ryōkan maintained his deep connection nature throughout his life, and even spoke of its importance when he was pondering the end of his life.
+Ryōkan maintained his deep connection to nature throughout his life and even spoke of its importance when he was pondering the end of his life.

 What might I leave you As my lasting legacy- Flowers in springtime, The cuckoo signing all summer, The yellow leaves of autumn.